MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 Start your design strategy based on the [design review checklist for Reliability](../reliability/checklist.md).
 Determine its relevance to your business requirements while keeping in mind the features of Virtual Network and its dependencies.
 Extend the strategy to include more approaches as needed.

 > [!div class="checklist"]
 >
+> - **Set your reliability targets**.
+Most VNets and their subservices don't have an SLA, meaning if the VNet experiences an outage, the entire region will be affected.
+However, specific services like load balancers do have SLAs.
+It's recommended that you have a good understanding of the coverage provided around the published percentile by Azure.
+Keep in mind that The central IT services organization typically owns the VNet and central services.
+Your objective calculation should account for that dependency.
+>
+> **Add redundancy to mitigate points of failure**.
+Do failure mode analysis (FMA) and identify single points of failure in network connections.
+Consider deploying NAT gateways and VNets across multiple regions if necessary, ensuring public IPs and NAT gateways have zone redundancy, and making shared resources like firewalls also region redundant.
+>
+> **Create network diagrams with focus on user flows**.
+These diagrams are valuable for visualizing network segmentation, identifying potential points of failure, and pinpointing key transitions like internet ingress and egress points.
+They also serve as important tools for audits and incident response.
+>
+>   Highlight high priority traffic flows between the user and workload resources.
+For instance, prioritizing ExpressRoute for enterprise network flows or securing user requests in a DMZ design can aid in capacity planning for firewalls and other services.
+>
+> **Avoid complexity**.
+Simpler configurations decrease the likelihood of misconfigurations and error, which can contribute to reliability issues.
+Reducing complexity can lower operational and maintenance costs, Pay attention to VNets, subnets, IPs, routes, ASGs, and tags while simplifying the network.
+>
+> Prefer using service names and Application Security Groups (ASGs) over subnets/IPs.
+>
+> Use private DNS whenever possible and minimize the number of DNS zones.
+>
+> Simplify routing configurations.
+Consider routing all traffic through the firewall, if used in the architecture.

 ##### Recommendations